Update: The Initial Analysis of How the Current Carrier Challenges Will Impact ACA Agents for 2026

 MLR Rising

-Direct health insurance costs, called Medical Loss Ratios (MLRs), are rising beyond carrier projections for both Medicare and the ACA.
+Direct health insurance costs, known as Medical Loss Ratios (MLRs), are rising above carrier projections for both Medicare and the ACA.
 By law, the MLR is the minimum number of resources carriers must pay toward beneficiary benefits.

 ACA requires carriers to maintain a minimum MLR of 80%, while Medicare requires a minimum MLR of 85%.

-This article from Fierce Healthcare provides an excellent overview of the major carriers’ financial health as of Q3 2024.
+This Fierce Healthcare article provides an excellent overview of the major carriers’ financial health as of Q3 2024.

 The article mentions significant profits for the major carriers.
 These numbers are temporary due to the MLRs.

-In Q3 2024, the lowest MLR number of the six most significant health insurance carriers was 82.8%, with four MLR numbers being higher than 89%.
+In Q3 2024, the lowest MLR among the six most significant health insurance carriers was 82.8%, with four MLRs above 89%.

-Carriers want to be closer to statutory minimum MLR numbers as a higher MLR number erodes their profit margin.
+Carriers want to be closer to the statutory MLR minimums, as higher MLR erodes their profit margins.

 This MLR number is accelerating; the 2024 MLR increase will double the 2023 MLR increase.

-The health insurance carriers will implement cost controls to bend this cost curve back into acceptable ratios, resulting in health plan benefit degradation.
+Health insurance carriers will implement cost controls to bend the cost curve back to acceptable ratios, resulting in benefit degradation.

-The increasing MLRs will impact all carrier products, whether ACA or Medicare and they must address THE fundamental direct cost to carriers.
+The increasing MLRs will affect all carrier products, whether ACA or Medicare, and carriers must address the fundamental direct cost to them.

 Carriers Reduce Benefits

 We have already seen how carriers address MLR increases.
-In the 2025 Medicare Annual Enrollment, Humana, Centene, and Aetna reduced their Medicare Advantage service areas while degrading benefits in several other regions.
+During the 2025 Medicare Annual Enrollment, Humana, Centene, and Aetna reduced their Medicare Advantage service areas and degraded benefits in several other regions.

-These service area reductions and benefit degradation result from the high MLRs carriers had in these regions for their customers’ care.
+These service-area reductions and benefit degradation result from the high MLRs carriers experienced in these regions for customer care.
 Smaller regional carriers like Care N Care went out of business entirely.

 PBM Ownership